dariosanfilippo/dariosanfilippo.github.io/about.md

 My work combines principles of agency, autopoiesis, evolvability, and radical constructivism to design systems that are deployed in live performance for human-machine interaction or autonomous music.
 </p>
 <p>
 I code mainly in C/C++ and Faust for real-time processing, and Python for plotting and offline processing.
-My interests include branchless and functional programming, virtual analogue modelling, chaotic sound synthesis, feedback delay networks reverberation, lookahead limiters, cellular automata, Markov chains, and neural networks for one-bit audio.
+My interests include branchless and functional programming, virtual analogue filters, chaotic sound synthesis, feedback delay networks reverberation, lookahead limiters, cellular automata, Markov chains, and neural networks for one-bit audio.
 </p>
 <p>
 I am part of the R&D team at FL Studio, primarily investigating DSP, generative algorithms, and tools for computer-assisted sound and music creation.